Here are seven tips Scarborough offers to help pitch your business to a VC investor.

-“The number-one reason investors say ‘no’ is that the business isn’t growing fast enough for VC,” LeBlanc says.
+“The number-one reason investors say ‘no’ is that the business isn’t growing fast enough for VC,” Scarborough says.
 “A company may be growing fast, but VC investors are looking for hockey-stick growth or disruptive technologies.”

 Expected growth rates vary by industry, but it’s not unusual for VC investors in some fields to target 10% monthly sales growth.
 “A typical metric is, ‘Are you 10 times better than the competition?’”
-LeBlanc says.
+Scarborough says.

 2. Find the right investors

 It’s important to research the right investors for your business and tailor your pitch to them.
 Various VC investors focus on different industries, deal sizes and start-up stages.

 Beyond the specificities of your business, finding personal connections, such as a shared alma mater, can give you an edge over the competition.
 You also need to find investors you can click with on a personal level.

 “VC investment is very relationship-based,” Scarborough says.
 “You’ll probably spend more time with them than with your family.
 You definitely need to like and woo them.”

 You can learn about potential investors and the VC ecosystem by networking with other founders and attending start-up events.
 Don’t be shy about expanding your search beyond Canada.